csmcallister/learning-data-science/README.md

 A repo for learning data science through Python.
 # Description:

 A liberal arts student endeavors to learn data science by teaching it.
 Lessons will cover computer science 101, Python (and eventually R), statistics, and mathematics.
-These lessons are meant to be accessible to anyone so long as they adhere to these guiding principles:
+These lessons are meant to be accessible to anyone so long as they adhere to a few guiding principles:
 - Active Learning - you'll only learn by doing, so each lesson has plenty of (hopefully) engaging exercises.
 - Inductive Chain Learning - new concepts build upon mastery of old ones.
+- Self-Teach - You won't find solutions or links to further reading here.
+That means that YOU need to be your own best resource!
+In practice, all that really means is that you need to learn how to Google things quickly and efficiently.

 # Table of Contents:
 #### Learn Python